-At first, and as indicated in previous communications, SGRE was concerned this solution implies certain technical difficulties since there are several reasons why blades are usually painted in a light-grey or off-white color (not considering the aeronautical markings).
+SGRE is concerned that this solution implies certain technical difficulties since there are several reasons why blades are usually painted in a light-grey or off-white color (not considering the aeronautical markings).
 Among them, there is the recommendation of the International Civil Aviation Organization, being that "the rotor blades, nacelle and upper 2/3 of the supporting mast of wind turbines should be painted white, unless otherwise indicated by an aeronautical study" [1].

-These concerns were also shared by other industry relevant manufacturers and were summarized in one paper published by the AEE, the Spanish wind business association, under the title Painting of Wind Turbine Blades as a Prevention Measure for Birds [2].
+These concerns were also shared by other industry relevant manufacturers, motivated by one recent publication [2], and were summarized in one paper published by the AEE, the Spanish wind business association, under the title Painting of Wind Turbine Blades as a Prevention Measure for Birds [3].

-Some of the technical issues that appear in the document are; (1) any black paint would have different conductivity properties than current RAL7035 or RAL9010 paints, hence, a new ad-hoc design of the lightning conductor electrodes of the blade (lightning protection system) would need to be evaluated.
+Some of the technical issues that appear in the document are: (1) any black paint would have different conductivity properties than current RAL7035 or RAL9010 paints, hence, a new ad-hoc design of the lightning conductor electrodes of the blade (lightning protection system) would need to be evaluated.
 Besides, (2) adding a paint layer to an already painted blade adds additional weight that may cause issues in the balancing of the whole rotor system that would be difficult to quantify, especially if only one blade per rotor is painted.
 Furthermore, (3) wind turbine blade paint systems are intrinsically embedded in the type certification of the wind turbine and re-certification of a different type of paint system would take a long time (up to six months) impossible to assume by the project schedule.
 All these changes may (4) potentially reduce the performance and therefore the power output of the wind turbine, either through premature wear and tear or due to the excess of protection materials to be added.
 In addition, (5) blades are manufactured in groups of three, hence introducing one black blade will increase production costs and logistics and installation complexity.
 Maintenance perspective is not better.
 Blade inspections are typically done visually, with drones equipped with cameras.
 In the case of black blades, (6) possible cracks could be undetectable and critical observations could be overlooked.
 Besides, (7) blade add-ons and spare part blades in different colors will double warehouse inventory, also increasing the complexity of logistics and supply chain.

-The paper, [2], concludes that the effect of black blades on birds' behavior still needs to be carefully researched and that the first experimental impressions indicate that must be evaluated on a project basis, depending on the colors of the surrounding landscape.
-In this sense, black blades would only stand out in places covered by snow most part of the year, which is not the case for CASALDUNI W.F. in terms of latitude and altitude.
+The paper, [3], concludes that the effect of black blades on birds' behavior still needs to be carefully researched and that the first experimental impressions indicate that must be evaluated on a project basis, depending on the colors of the surrounding landscape.
+In this sense, black blades would only stand out in places covered by snow most part of the year, which was the case of the wind farm in [2].
 Furthermore, the paper also states that, aiming of the birds monitorization and collisions avoidance, there are other alternatives in the market that can provide equal or even better results, such as the combination of cameras and speakers in the towers or nacelles of the wind turbines.